AndrusAsumets/supershy-client/README.md

 ```

 ```
-# Supershy's UI can then be accessed locally from:
+# Supershy's UI can then be directly accessed either by a browser:
 http://localhost:8080

-# or by via its desktop client:
+# or through its desktop client:
 sudo npm install electron@35.0.0-alpha.5 -g deno task start:desktop
 ```